leelakanakala/blazenote-backend/README.md

 # blazenote-api (for backend)

-This repository is part of the BlazeHack Workshop Series, designed to help participants build scalable, secure apps using Cloudflare services.
+This repository is part of the BlazeHack Workshop Series, designed to help participants build scalable, secure apps using Cloudflare services. #updated

 In this workshop, we will be using the following repos: